alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/assessment/readme.md

 **What to do**: Give each section a `min-height` of 100vh;

+The nav bar doesn't need to follow this and any other section that you think doesn't work with this can be a size that you think works better.

 ## 2 Typography

 Set the font style for text and headings.
 All fonts on the page should be styled. **I should not see the default Times New Roman anywhere!**